SEVER-PROTECT/CPM-Interchange-Format/README.md

 This PDF contains the interchange file format specification, definitions, motivating examples, and extensions.
 Start here.

-The current version is 1.3.
+The current version is 1.4

-Changes introduced in 1.3 include:
+Changes introduced in 1.4 include:
-1. A new object ID syntax (Section 5.2)
+1. New subobject syntax (5.2.1)
-2. A new informal grammar (Section 7)
-3. Changes to syntax for none/all representations (Section 7.1)
-4. A subsetting specification (Section 8)
+2. New size extension (10)

 ### `example_traces`